AIMMOTH/angularjs175-foundation6/README.md

 # angularjs175-foundation6
-AngularJS 1.7.5 with Foundation 6, examples as components
+AngularJS 1.7.5 with Foundation 6, some examples as components